-Generic Name: Aminocaproic Acid Oral Liquid (a mee noe ka PROE ik)
+Generic Name: Aminocaproic Acid Oral Liquid (a mee noe ka PROE ik AS id)

 Brand Name: Amicar

 Medically reviewed by Drugs.com.
 Last updated on Nov 5, 2020.

 - It is used to treat or prevent bleeding.

 What do I need to tell my doctor BEFORE I take Amicar?

 - If you are allergic to Amicar (aminocaproic acid oral liquid); any part of Amicar (aminocaproic acid oral liquid); or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.

 - If you are taking any of these drugs: Factor IX complex or anti-inhibitor coagulant complex.

 This is not a list of all drugs or health problems that interact with Amicar (aminocaproic acid oral liquid).